Why soy is such a good meat substitute

 Structure and taste

 Soy is well suited for use in meat and dairy alternatives.
 Cooking and drying soybeans under pressure creates texturised soy protein.
 This gives soy a structure that is quite similar to that of meat and with which versatile products can be made.
-Think of the Vegan Green Tuna Or make a tasty veggie burger with a vegetarian Bratwurst or snack with the vegan Crunchy Nuggets.
+Think of the Vegan Green Tuna or make a tasty veggie burger with a vegan meatballs or snack with the vegan Crunchy Nuggets.
 You can also get started with tempeh and tofu, which are also made from soybeans.
 You can season this with your favourite herbs or marinade and add it to your dish.
 If you don’t have time to marinate tempeh yourself, there are already marinated products such as vegan Tofu Cubes Ketjap.

 Schouten Europe: specialist in plant-based protein products: Plant-based vegetables balls -Waarom soja zo'n goede vleesvervanger is